Purpose of School Taxes

 Here in Hanover it really is all about our kids and their learning, and always has been.
 Our mission clearly states that we want to provide our kids with the best education possible to prepare them for a productive and wholesome life.
 It is our challenge to do that in the context of a rapidly changing world.
 School taxes serve as an investment in the education of our children, and their future.

 Hanover School Division operates 18 schools, serving the communities of Blumenort, Bothwell, Crystal Springs, Grunthal, Kleefeld, Landmark, Mitchell, Niverville, and Steinbach.
 HSD consists of approximately 7,900 students and 1,100 total staff.

 Each year, the Hanover School Division Board of Trustees approve a budget for the following school year.
 In advance of finalizing the HSD budget, the Board of Trustees holds a Public Consultation on Budget, providing the public with opportunity to learn more about the budgeting process and to give feedback to Trustees.

-The following FAQ provides information on how school taxation and local tax dollars are an important and necessary funding source in providing a quality education to HSD students.
+The following FAQ provides information on how school taxation and local tax dollars are an important, and a necessary funding source in providing a quality education to our students.